Brandon-C92/US_Southern_Border_Metrics/README.md

 * Mean Squared Error (MSE): 744536226995.5281
 * Root Mean Squared Error (RMSE): 862865.1267698377

 Here is a linear regression model.
 Linear regression is a statistical method used to model the relationship between a dependent variable (in this case, 'Border apprehensions (People)') and one or more independent variables (in this case, the years).
 In this specific implementation, the linear regression model is being used to predict the number of border apprehensions based on the year.
 The independent variable is the year, extracted from the datetime index, and the dependent variable is the number of border apprehensions.
 The linear regression model assumes a linear relationship between the independent and dependent variables.
 It estimates the coefficients of the linear equation that best fits the observed data points, allowing us to predict the dependent variable's value based on the independent variable(s).
 Overall, the model appears to be a reasonable fit for the data.
 However, it's important to keep in mind that the adequacy of this model depends on the specific context and the goals of the analysis taking place.
 Additionally, it would be a good practice to try to validate the model on independent/ different datasets and perform additional checks to ensure its robustness.
-Essentially using other datasest in teh same manner to generate the "same" results when ran.
+Essentially using other datasest in the same manner to generate the "same" results when ran.

 # Roundup and Findings